-The last two columns of Table 9 report the long run change in the volume of trade for the two sectoral initiatives.
-They must be compared with Column (3).
-Table 9 Column (5) shows the \$US145.6bn increase in trade in industrial goods, when the first sectoral initiative (chemicals, machinery, electronics) is added.
+The last two columns of Table 6 report the long run change in the volume of trade for the two sectoral initiatives.
+They must be compared with Column 3.
+Table 6 Column 4 shows the \$US145.6bn increase in trade in industrial goods, when the first sectoral initiative (chemicals, machinery, electronics) is added.
 The general equilibrium effects on agriculture are still visible, though limited, and there is no effect on trade in services.
-In Column 6, the first version of the sectoral initiative on environmental goods is added to the central scenario.
-Its impact on trade is negligible overall (\$US23.6bn or an additional 8%), compared to the central scenario.
-Gains are in line with the limited product coverage of this proposal (168 HS6 lines compared with machinery 430, electronics 440 and chemicals 910 lines).
+In Column 5, the first version of the sectoral initiative on environmental goods is added to the previous column.
+Its impact on trade is negligible overall, as gains are in line with the limited product coverage of this proposal (168 HS6 lines compared with machinery 430, electronics 440 and chemicals 910 lines).